 - Head trauma

 Drs.
-Baker and Slade use various instruments during an exam to identify changes of the macula.
-Subtle changes in vision can also be detected using Amsler Grid.
+Baker and Slade use various instruments during an exam to identify changes in the macula.
+Subtle changes in vision can also be detected using the Amsler Grid.
 While staring at the dot in the middle of the grid, patients with macular degeneration may see wavy or warped lines, instead of horizontal and vertical lines.

 Angiography is the most commonly used diagnostic test for macular degeneration diagnostic.
-This test entails injecting a harmless orange-red dye, called flourescein, into a vein in the arm.
+This test entails injecting a harmless orange-red dye, called fluorescein, into a vein in the arm.
 The dye travels throughout the body and into the blood vessels in the retina.
 Next, a special camera takes multiple photographs of the retina.
 Finally, the pictures are analyzed to identify damage to the retina lining or newly formed atypical blood vessels.
 The formation of new blood vessels from blood vessels in and under the macula is often the first physical sign that macular degeneration may develop.